f5devcentral/access-labs/class1/module2/lab02.rst

     |image002|

 #.
-Scroll down the page until you see **06 Per-Session Access Control** on the left
+Scroll down the page until you see **102 Webtop Features** on the left

    |image003|

 #.
-Hover over tile **Cert Auth to Kerberos SSO**.
+Hover over tile **Portal Resources**.
 A start and stop icon should appear within the tile.
 Click the **Stop** Button to trigger the automation to remove any prebuilt objects from the environment

     +---------------+-------------+
     | |image004|    | |image007|  |